Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold

 \subsection{Next-to-Leading Order - $ c^{-1}$}

-We now want to go further in the NR expansion and compute the NLO contributions at 0.5PN.
+We now want to go further in the NR expansion and compute the NLO corrections at 0.5PN.
 Taking into account the discussion in Section \ref{NLOsec}, the relevant even and odd operators for this case are

-where we excluded all $\nicefrac{1}{m^3}-$terms from \eqref{Hgvsr2}, together with the odd $\nicefrac{1}{m^2}-$ones, since they would not contribute in this context.\\ Note that expressions proportional to $\dot S$ are once again irrelevant for our expansion.
-Indeed, they contain at most odd $\nicefrac{1}{m^2}-$s or even $\nicefrac{1}{m^3}-$contributions, which are both negligible here.
+where we already excluded all $\nicefrac{1}{m^3}-$terms from \eqref{Hgvsr2}, together with the odd $\nicefrac{1}{m^2}-$ones.
+Note that expressions proportional to $\dot S$ are once again irrelevant for our expansion.
+Indeed, they contain at most odd $\nicefrac{1}{m^3}-$ or even $\nicefrac{1}{m^4}-$contributions, which are both negligible here.
 Therefore, the appropriate formula for the transformed Hamiltonian is still \eqref{HFWafter}.
-Repeating the calculations of the needed structures, we get
+Repeating the calculations for the required structures, we get

-Exactly as in the 0PN-case, the effect of performing a second FW transformation is just to eliminate the odd part of \eqref{0.5pnhp}.
-Thus, we can directly read off the expressions of the new $0.5PN-$operators
+Exactly as in the 0PN case, the effect of performing a second FW transformation is just to eliminate the odd part of \eqref{0.5pnhp}.
+Thus, we can directly read off the expressions of the new 0.5PN operator

-Naturally, the even part of \eqref{0.5pnhp} is incomplete since, by truncating the expansion at $\nicefrac{1}{m^2}$, we are missing out some 0PN-contributions.
-Therefore, the correct way to obtain the final outcome up to 0.5PN-order is to merge the result in \eqref{res0pn} with the above corrections, obtaining
+Naturally, the even part of \eqref{0.5pnhp} is incomplete since, by truncating the expansion at $\nicefrac{1}{m^2}$, we are missing out on some 0PN components.
+Consequently, the correct way to obtain the final outcome up to 0.5PN-order is to merge the result in \eqref{res0pn} with the above corrections, obtaining